Deepanshu831/Banking-System/README.md

 The Sparks Foundation Internship program
 This is a Basic Banking System

-HTML, CSS, Bootstrap, PHP Database : MySQL are used.
+CSS, Bootstrap, PHP Database : MySQL are used.

 For tracking dummy record of Tranfer money